Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-outlook/microsoft-outlook-quiz.md

 - [ ] as a column
 - [ ] as a criteria set

 #### Q49.
-When you compose and email and click the To or Cc button, where does Outlook search first?
+When you compose an email and click the To or Cc button, where does Outlook search first?

 - [ ] none of these answers
 - [ ] your People list